-F-1 students across the country who have applied for OPT are facing unprecedented delays in receiving their EADs (employment authorization documents).
+F-1 students who applied for OPT may face delays in receiving their EADs (employment authorization documents).
 F-1 students are not permitted to begin working until they get their EADs.
 They cannot travel outside the US and reenter without their EAD and a job offer.
-Therefore these delays can result in loss of opportunities or jeopardize a student’s legal status in the U.S. While in previous years, OPT applications have taken an average of 2-3 months to be processed by the U.S. Citizenship and Immigration Services (USCIS), processing times this year are much longer than in previous years.
-Recent estimates are that OPT processing times could take as long as 5+ months.
+Therefore these delays can result in loss of opportunities or jeopardize a student’s legal status in the U.S. In previous years, OPT applications have taken an average of 2-3 months to be processed by the U.S. Citizenship and Immigration Services (USCIS).

 Follow these links for more information on these delays:

 -- Contact USCIS for a status update (if your OPT/STEM application has been pending for more than 90 days)

 Once an OPT application goes to the USCIS, Rutgers has no control over the progress of the application.
 We would like to advise all our students who are considering applying for OPT, to plan well in advance.

 OPT applications can be sent to the USCIS up to 90 days before the end of a student’s coursework, and for up to 60 days after.
 This means that with enough advance planning, a student can apply in a timeline such that they receive their EAD card in time and can begin working according to their plans.
 It may also help to inform potential employers about the possibility of a delay in receiving work authorization.
 Finally, it is important to note that students still have legal status in the U.S. during the OPT adjudication period as long as they filed in the correct time frame.

 For job search tips and resources, please visit University Career Services International Student Resources.

 During OPT +